Husna-POYRAZ/Husna-POYRAZ/README.md

 ### Hi,I'm Hüsna 👋

 - 🔭 I’m currently working on React and Java.
-- 🌱 I’m currently learning fulll stack development and test automation.
+- 🌱 I’m currently learning full stack development and test automation.
 - 📫 How to reach me: <a href = "https://www.linkedin.com/in/h%C3%BCsna-poyraz/">LinkedIn</a>, <a href = "https://medium.com/@husnapoyraz88">Medium</a>
 - **Languages and Tools:**
  <p align="left">